SCENE-CE/mirador-annotation-editor/README.md

-# Mirador Revamped Annotations Plugin - GPL edition
+# Mirador Annotation Editor - GPL edition

 ## Presentation

 ### Generalities

-`mirador-revamped-annotations` is a [Mirador 3](https://github.com/projectmirador/mirador) plugin that adds annotation creation tools to the user interface.
+`mirador-annotation-editor` is a [Mirador 3](https://github.com/projectmirador/mirador) plugin that adds annotation creation tools to the user interface.

 It is based on the original [mirador-annotations](https://github.com/ProjectMirador/mirador-annotations/) plugin with a lot of technical and functional modifications.